ScRPO: From Errors to Insights: Methodology

 The detailed methodology of our ScRPO training framework is illustrated in Figure~\ref{fig:main}.
 ScRPO comprises two sequential stages that work in tandem to improve model reasoning through reflection and correction.

 The first stage, the trial-and-error learning stage, follows a paradigm similar to conventional GRPO.
-Building upon the standard GRPO framework, we incorporate a module called Variance Based Filter, which is designed to eliminate questions that are either excessively challenging or overly trivial.
+Building upon the standard GRPO framework, we incorporate a module called Variance-Based Filter, which is designed to eliminate questions that are either excessively challenging or overly trivial.
 During this stage, we dynamically collect instances where the model produces erroneous responses, maintaining a repository of incorrect question-answer pairs throughout the training process.
 This repository (error pool) serves as the foundation for the subsequent self-correction stage.

-The second stage, the self-correction learning stage, is activated periodically (every 5 training iterations, determined through multiple trials).
+The second stage, the self-correction learning stage, is activated periodically (every 5 training iterations, supported by ablation studies in Appendix~\ref{app:ablation_f}).
 During this phase, the model is required to perform reflective analysis on the original questions and their associated incorrect responses, subsequently generating revised answers informed by the erroneous outputs.
 When the model produces a correct response after reflection, the corresponding reward signal is attributed to the token sequences associated with the reflection component, thereby reinforcing the self-correction behavior.
+The complete pseudo-code of the overall algorithm is provided in Appendix~\ref{app:scrpo-algorithm}.